Window openings explained: helping you choose the right windows for your project

 OUR WINDOW OPENING TERMINOLOGY EXPLAINED

 Once you’ve decided the look and finish of your new windows, the next question is: what type of openings do you want?
 It’s a significant aspect of window specification, and our expert team will advise to ensure all considerations.
-However, to help the process, here’s a quick guide to your options:
+However, to start your journey, here’s a quick guide to your options:

 Casement windows have traditional side or top hinges and are opened from these fixed points.
 Fitted singly or in pairs, they can either open out or inwards.
 ‘Casement’ is an old term to describe this opening part of the window.